 - 12MP camera with 16MP secondary

-If you’re on the hunt for a pure Android 10 smartphone with all the trimmings, the Google Pixel 4 is probably on the top of your shopping list, and for good reason.
+If you’re on the hunt for a pure Android 10 smartphone with all the trimmings, the Google Pixel 4 is probably on the top of your shopping list.

 The Pixel 4 is, on paper, one of the most interesting phones to arrive this year.
 It borrows elements from key rivals, like the OnePlus 7‘s Fluid AMOLED screen, but gives them a uniquely Google spin to create a stellar phone that feels like an all round upgrade on last year’s Pixel 3.

 Google’s also been very keen to big up relatively niche uses like astrophotography and its new radar sensors, but are these useful enough to justify the price?
 Plus there are a few niggles with its hardware that stop it being the “shut up and take my money” purchase we’ve been waiting for.
 Let’s find out why:

 Google Pixel phones have always had one unique selling point that makes up for their fairly sterile designs – industry leading cameras powered by Google’s insanely clever machine learning.